 Records with Data Science Methodologies identified lists the specific functions the vendor provides with respect to data science.
 Please see the University Data Science section to learn more.

-Those labeled as Tools/Resource offer free resources that we have found useful.
+Those labeled as Tools/Resource offer free resources that I have found useful.

 There are two datasets available.

 This is a list of distribution categories I use to categorize distribution companies.
 You can use this list to think about where your product might be distributed.